PriyankaJhamb/PriyankaJhamb/README.md

 ### Hi there 👋

 I am Priyanka Jhamb, 3rd year student in Guru Nanak Dev Engineering College, Ludhiana.
 I am a content writer, a enthusiast programmer and social person.
 I love to take challenges and fulfil my responsibilities.
-I love to do yoga and maintain my diet.

 <!--
 **PriyankaJhamb/PriyankaJhamb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.